Xenonesis/openWebdev/README.md

 - **Download projects as ZIP** for easy portability Sync to a folder on the host.
 - **Integration-ready Docker support** for a hassle-free setup.
 - **Deploy** directly to **Netlify**
+- **Electron Desktop App** - Run OpenWebdev as a desktop application

 ## Setup